-VDH will host K-12 Testing Office Hours every Thursday from 3:00 - 4:00 p.m. beginning Thursday, April 15 for schools that have questions or would like to engage with the VDH Central Office Team.
+VDH will host K-12 Testing Office Hours every Thursday from 3:00 - 4:00 p.m. if the pilot program schools have any questions.
 If you are interested in attending an office hours session, please register using this link.

 K-12 Statewide Standing Order